AhmedAbdulWahid-Data/AhmedAbdulWahid-Data/README.md

 - ♟️ **Strategic Thinker** 👉 **Chess** lover who enjoys combining logic and creativity, with **anime** as my go-to relaxation!

-- 🌱 **Growth Mindset** 👉 Passionate about honing my soft skills and continuously improving emotional intelligence (EQ).
+- 🌱 **Growth Mindset** 👉 passionate about growing my soft skills and boosting my emotional intelligence (EQ). **Reading books** and **learning new languages** are my favorite ways to keep learning and connecting with people from all walks of life! 😊

 ---